secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 The client prints a lot of diagnostic information to the console it was run from.
 Most of this is also replicated in ~/.secondlife/logs/SecondLife.log
 - this is helpful to read when troubleshooting, especially 'WARNING' lines.

+VOICE PROBLEMS?
+See the separate README-linux-voice.txt file for Voice troubleshooting information.

 PROBLEM 1:- Second Life fails to start up, with a warning on the console like:
    'Error creating window.' or